Gaius-Augustus/pygustus/README.md

 For Pygustus Python version 3.6 or higher is required.

 ## Installation
 Currently Pygustus is in alpha development status.
 For testing purposes an early version is published on TestPyPI.
+Since the required biopython library is not available on TestPyPi, it must be installed before the Pygustus installation.
 This can be installed as follows.
-At the moment Pygustus is not recommended for productive use.
-A release on PyPi will follow soon.
 ~~~
+pip install biopython
 pip install -i https://test.pypi.org/simple/ pygustus
 ~~~
+**Pygustus is currently not recommended for productive use**.
+A release on PyPi will follow soon.
 ### Building Pygustus from source
 As an alternative to installing Pygustus from PyPi, Pygustus can also be built from source as follows.
 After cloning the repository from GitHub,
 ~~~